CSC207-2024F-UofT/FizzBuzz/README.md

    since you can't have two projects with the exact same directory.
 6. Click the `Clone` button and IntelliJ will set up your project.
-At this point, it may require you to set up an access token to be able to clone the repository from GitHub if you didn't previously do so in the software setup instructions from Week 0 on Quercus.
+At this point, it may require you to set up an access token to be able to clone the repository from GitHub if you didn't previously do so in the software setup instructions on Quercus.

 * Now that you have a copy of the code on your computer, you can proceed to work through the rest of the activity in IntelliJ.
 Open this `README.md` file in IntelliJ and in the top-right you can toggle between seeing the editor,